Azure/azure-functions-on-container-apps/samples/ACAKindfunctionapp/README.md

     ```
     View the deployment progress in the Azure portal or via the CLI.
 The deployment may take a few minutes to complete.

-5. **Access your Functions Container App**:
+1. Access your Functions Container App:
-    After deployment, you can find the FQDN of your Functions Container App in the output of the deployment.
-You can also view it in the Azure portal under the Container Apps resource.
+    After deployment, the output will display the fully qualified domain name (FQDN) of your Functions Container App.
+You can also find it in the Azure portal under the **Container Apps** resource, listed with the type `Container App (Function)`.

     To test your function, you can use `curl` or any HTTP client:
     ```bash
     curl -X GET "https://<your-app-name>.<environment-identifier>.<region>.azurecontainerapps.io/api/<your-function-name>"
     ```

-6. **Clean up resources** when done:
+1. Clean up resources when done:
     ```bash
     az group delete --name "$RESOURCE_GROUP" --yes --no-wait
     ```

-For more detail on parameters and customization, edit the main.bicep file as needed.
+For additional customization, modify the `main.bicep` file accordingly.